 3 - Sort out the garden

 There is nothing that sets a house off better than a nice tidy garden.
-Make sure that the grass is regularly cut and plants are well maintained, rubbish is cleared away and wheelie bins are out of sight, if possible.
+Make sure that the grass is regularly cut and plants are well maintained, rubbish is cleared away, and wheelie bins are out of sight or at least lined up nicely.

 4 - Pet problems